MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/devenv-extension-advanced-example.md

 ### Customer Rewards codeunit objects

 #### Customer Rewards Install Logic codeunit object
 The following code adds the 50100 **Customer Rewards Install Logic** codeunit that initializes the default codeunit that will be used for handling events.
-Because this is an install codeunit, is has its **Subtype** property set to **Install**.
+Because this is an install codeunit, it has its **Subtype** property set to **Install**.
 The **OnInstallAppPerCompany** trigger is run when the extension is installed for the first time and the same version is re-installed.

 ```
 codeunit 50100 "Customer Rewards Install Logic"